 The second option is to apply for Italian citizenship by descent at the Comune.
 You can submit your application to the Italian municipality (or Italian Comune), where you are a resident.

-This method is usually common for applicants wanting to relocate to Italy while waiting for their application for Italian citizenship by descent.
+This method is usually standard for applicants wanting to relocate to Italy while waiting for their application for Italian citizenship by descent.
 However, some people advise against this option.

 You can still choose to apply to the Italian Comune ONLY if you plan to come to Italy and stay for the long term.
 For this option, you need to be an Italian resident first.

 If you are a non-EU resident, you need a short-term or long-term visa, then come to Italy to apply for a residence permit.
-Without doing these steps, you cannot apply at the Comune.
+Without doing these steps, you cannot use them at the Comune.

 Another thing to keep in mind is that you risk being considered an Italian tax resident if you are an Italian resident.
-The extended stay is just a trick to avoid the Italian Consulate, which can result in harmful consequences.
+The extended stay is just a trick to avoid the Italian Consulate, resulting in harmful consequences.

-Another option to become an Italian citizen through descent is submitting your application to the Italian Court, particularly through the Italian Tribunal in Rome.
+Another option to become an Italian citizen through descent is submitting your application to the Italian Court, mainly through the Italian Tribunal in Rome.

 This method is mandatory if a woman in your Italian bloodline had her child before 1948.
-For example, Italian Great-grandfather – Grandmother – Father – You.
-It is known as the “1948 Italian Citizenship Case”.
+For example, Italian Great-grandfather – Grandmother – Father – You is known as the “1948 Italian Citizenship Case“.

 If this is your case, you cannot apply for an Italian passport through descent at the Consulate.
-You need to go directly to the Italian Court and give Power of Attorney to Italian citizenship lawyers, like us.
+Like us, you need to go directly to the Italian Court and give Power of Attorney to Italian citizenship lawyers.

-Applying through the Italian Court is becoming widely popular right now, especially because the Italian Consulate is dealing with vast amounts of applications.
+Applying through the Italian Court is becoming widely popular right now, mainly because the Italian Consulate deals with vast applications.
 In addition, most Consulates are closed or have suspended their appointments due to the COVID-19 pandemic.